Australian rules football in Japan: Revival and Occupation of Japan

-In 1936, the Australian National Football Council debated supporting an effort by Victorian student T. W. Ekersley to reintroduce the sport to Japan.
+In 1936 the Australian National Football Council debated supporting an effort by Victorian student T. W. Ekersley to reintroduce the sport to Japan.

-In 1945, the crews of the HMAS Nepal and the HMS Shropshire contested a match at Yokohama watched by a crowd of Japanese and American nationals.
+In 1945, the crews of HMAS Nepal and HMS Shropshire contested a match at Yokohama watched by a crowd of Japanese and American nationals.
 Nepal 5.1 defeated Shropshire 1.6.

-In 1946, a match was played at Kure, Hiroshima between the British Commonwealth Base team and the 168th General Transport Company at Anzac Oval.
-Another series of matches was played at Kure in the snow on a gravel ground between teams of the crew of the HMAS Hobart, HMAS Arunta and HMAS Warramunga.
+In 1946 a match was played at Kure, Hiroshima between the British Commonwealth Base team and the 168th General Transport Company at Anzac Oval.
+Another series of matches was played at Kure in the snow on a gravel ground between teams of the crews of HMAS Hobart, HMAS Arunta and HMAS Warramunga.

 In 1947 at Hōfu, the RAAF played a knock-out competition consisting of several teams including 82 RAAF, 76 RAAF, 381 RAAF and 481 RAAF.
 Squadron 82 defeated Squadron 76 in the final 8.10 to 1.9.

-In 1964, Japanese schoolboy Hideki Oka spent 12 months in Australia under rotary club sponsorship where he played Australian rules football.
+In 1964 Japanese schoolboy Hideki Oka spent 12 months in Australia under Rotary Club sponsorship where he played Australian rules football.